Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Helium production in neutron-star merger models

-This notion is supported by our recent ``end-to-end'' neutrino-hydrodynamics simulations (see \citep{Just2023} and Appendix~\ref{sec:hydrodynamic-models} for details) that describe all three evolutionary phases of matter ejection, namely the dynamical merger, the HMNS phase, and the final BH-torus evolution.
-In order to follow the properties of the neutrino wind as closely as possible, these models adopt a leakage scheme accounting for neutrino absoprtion \citep{Ardevol-Pulpillo2019a} until 10\,ms post merger and, subsequently, an energy-dependent two-moment transport scheme with a local closure (i.e. an M1 scheme; \citep{Just2015b}).
-Angular-momentum transport due to small-scale turbulence is described using a recently developed two-parameter viscosity prescription inspired by the $\alpha$-viscosity scheme of Ref.~\citep{Shakura1973}.
+This notion is supported by our hydrodynamic models.
 The snapshots shown in Fig.~\ref{fig:sim_snapshots} illustrate the crucial difference between a model with a short-lived HMNS remnant (with BH-formation time at $\tau_{\mathrm{BH}}\approx 10\,$ms, top row) and a long-lived one (with $\tau_{\mathrm{BH}}\approx 120\,$ms, bottom row): In the latter case the HMNS, due to its longer lifetime, gives rise to a massive and extended high-$Y_e$, high-entropy neutrino-driven wind along both polar directions, leading to substantial helium enrichment at final ejecta velocities of $0.15\lesssim v/c\lesssim 0.6$ within a cone of $\sim 20-40^\circ$ half-opening angle (see right panels of Fig.~\ref{fig:sim_snapshots} for the spatial distribution of helium in the final ejecta configuration as well as Fig.~\ref{fig:Y-s-histograms} for the mass distribution in $Y_e$ and $s$).

 Since the HMNS injects the wind with mass fluxes that vary only slowly with time, the relative fraction $X_{\mathrm{He}}(t)$ of mass ending up as helium in the observationally relevant (cf. Sect.~\ref{sec:observed_helium_constraints}) velocity band $0.19\lesssim v/c\lesssim 0.3$ keeps growing continuously for the long-lived ($\tau_{\mathrm{BH}}> 10\,$ms) models, reaching values of 20--40\,$\%$ until abruptly saturating when the HMNS undergoes BH formation; see Fig.~\ref{fig:He_HMNS_time}.
 Given a sufficiently long HMNS lifetime, helium becomes the most abundant element (by mass) in the entire outflow.
 Clearly, all the long-lived models shown in Fig.~\ref{fig:He_HMNS_time} are immediately ruled out by the observational constraint $X_{\mathrm{He}}<0.05$ (cf.\ Sect.~\ref{sec:observed_helium_constraints}), while the short-lived models are compatible.
 Assuming that our set of models is representative concerning the behavior of $X_{\mathrm{He}}(t)$ (see discussion below), Fig.~\ref{fig:He_HMNS_time} implies that the observational constraint can only be fulfilled for relatively short lifetimes of